 The trial also did not include heart failure as a primary endpoint, and alcohol consumption is associated with a higher risk of heart failure, the investigators said.
 Outside experts also have criticized the design of the study.

 Though the goal was to recruit an equal number of male and female participants, for example, Mukamal has acknowledged the study would not be large enough to detect gender differences unless they were pronounced.

 Women metabolize alcohol more slowly than men, and studies have shown that women are more susceptible than men to the toxic effects of alcohol on the liver at any dose.
 Heart disease also manifests differently in women, experts say.

 The investigators also planned to exclude any participants whose health might be compromised by light drinking, including people with a history of substance abuse, mental health problems, liver or kidney problems, certain cancers or family histories of cancer, as well as people who have never consumed alcohol.

-The exclusions were meant to protect volunteers, but they would have altered the results of the trial and minimized the potential harms, particularly to older adults, noted Dr. Richard Saitz, chairman of the community health sciences department at Boston University School of Public Health.
+The exclusions were meant to protect volunteers, but they would have altered the results of the trial and minimized the potential harms, particularly to older adults, noted Dr. Richard Saitz, chair of the community health sciences department at Boston University School of Public Health.

 Many of the researchers selected to run clinical trial centers in the United States and abroad also enjoy close ties to alcohol beverage companies, receiving research funding from industry groups like the Alcoholic Beverage Medical Research Foundation and the International Life Sciences Institute.